Overjet or ‘Protruding’ Teeth - How to Fix

 An overjet is a form of malocclusion, or teeth misalignment.

 With overjet, the upper teeth protrude over and outward over the lower teeth.
 This may be considered a horizontal misalignment.
-It’s measured by the horizontal separation between the upper and lower teeth.
-A horizontal space of over 2 mm may be considered an overjet and require treatment.
+An overjet may be recognizable from an individual’s profile or smile, but doctors use specialized tools to measure the presence and severity of the issue.

 Key Facts about Overjet Teeth